Home » Hawaii Travel Tips » Best Things to Do » Best Places for Kayaking in Hawaii

 If you want to see dolphins or explore the amazing coral reef on your kayaking or boating tour in Hawaii, Kealakekua Bay is the place to go.

-This is another marine life conservation district, and you can only kayak here when you come with a tour.
+This is another marine life conservation district, and you can only kayak here when you come for a tour.

 Best Places for Kayaking in Hawaii featured by top Hawaii blogger, Hawaii Travel with Kids: Snorkelers exploring Kealakekua Bay, Big Island